Wal-Mart cuts sales-growth outlook, slows store openings

 "They want to be careful and thoughtful about that build out.
 They have the financial wherewithal to ramp it up when the economy is stronger and can absorb it."

-Chief Executive Douglas McMillon said the move was part of a pivot towards ecommerce, an area in which it is growing rapidly but is still playing catch-up with Amazon.com Inc AMZN.O.
+Chief Executive Douglas McMillon said the move was part of a pivot toward ecommerce, an area in which it is growing rapidly but is still playing catch-up with Amazon.com Inc (AMZN.O).
 McMillon said the ultimate winners in online would be those players that could also leverage traditional stores.

 "We've done the harder part," McMillion said, a nod to Wal-Mart's global network of more than 11,000 stores.